Who are we?

 If you join one of our volunteer projects (such as River Guardians, Riverfly, River Rangers, Pollution Patrol and our Hit Squad), you will have given us your permission to contact you about the project, store your contact details and bank information if we are reimbursing you for expenses.
 All of this will have been covered in your training and we will have asked you to give us consent to hold this information.
 The information is stored securely within the Trust’s database and only shared with relevant staff working on the project.
 If we need to share your details with other volunteers we will only do so with your consent.

 3. To respond to your enquiries

 If you have got in touch with us to make an enquiry (via the telephone, email, letter, Social Media or our website contact form), we will use the information you have provided to us to respond.
-After we have dealt with your enquiry, we will delete your information from our system.

 What personal data do we collect and how?

 1. Basic Information